MicrobesRovinj/Korlevic_SeawaterDynamics_x_2021/README.md

 	|- code/                        # any programmatic code
 	|
 	|- results                      # all output from workflows and analyses
-	| +- figures/                   # graphs designated for manuscript or supplementary information figures
+	| |- figures/                   # graphs designated for manuscript or supplementary information figures
+	| +- numerical/                 # results of the statistics or other numerical results for manuscript or supplementary information
 	|
 	|-.gitignore                    # gitinore file for this study
 	|-.Rprofile                     # Rprofile file containing information on which R libraries to load,